» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • Inflammation, ulcerative lesions with serosanguinous crusting and pus, and hair loss.

-• Itching may not be present at this stage, however the rat may continue to chew, lick, or attempt to groom that area if in reach, particularly if there is discomfort or pain.
+• Itching may not be present at this stage; however, the rat may continue to chew, lick, or attempt to groom that area if in reach, particularly if there is discomfort or pain.

 Etiology

-An infection of the skin, pyoderma is is seen as an inflammatory destructive disease that is frequently of unknown origin.
-Bacteria, primarily staphyloccocal organisms, may be cultured although in many cases the bacterial cause may be elusive.
+An infection of the skin, pyoderma is seen as an inflammatory destructive disease that is frequently of unknown origin.
+Bacteria, primarily staphylococcal organisms, may be cultured although in many cases the bacterial cause may be elusive.
 This is due to the fact that often the bacteria that is cultured is normal resident flora of the skin.

 Pyoderma can be divided into the following classifications: surface, superficial, and deep.
 It is also defined as being of a primary or secondary infection.

-Surface pyodermas are called such because bacteria present on the skin, and involved in the infections, are confined to the surface of the skin.
+• Surface pyodermas are called such because bacteria present on the skin, and involved in the infections, are confined to the surface of the skin.
 It may be seen as red, irritated looking, pruritic patches of skin.
-Scabs may present if the rat persists in scratching the affected areas .
+Scabs may present if the rat persists in scratching the affected areas.

-Excoriated skin lesions vary in size and are often supperative having a sero-sanguinous type of weeping or drainage.
 Although lesions are most likely to be seen in areas of the skin that have the most exposure to warmth and moisture, they can be found on other areas of the body as well.
 In these areas higher bacteria counts are likely to be seen on culture.

 The length of the therapy will be based on successful elimination of whatever is causing the irritant.
-Pyodermas are difficult to resolve and many tend to reoccur.
+Pyodermas are difficult to resolve, and many tend to reoccur.
 Treatment tends to be long term.

 Figures